 Why visit Manzanita?

-Miles of walkable beach, a charming main street, and laid-back refinement are a few of the reasons Manzanita is a favorite destination for Pacific Northwesterners.
+Miles of walkable beach, a charming main street, and laid-back refinement are reasons Manzanita is a favorite destination for Pacific Northwesterners.

 First stop